liferay-mobile/liferay-push-android/README.md

 		}

 	})
-	.register(registrationId);
+	.register(this, SENDER_ID);
 ```

 The `onSuccess` and `onFailure` callbacks are optional, but it's good practice to implement both.
-By doing so, your app can persist the device token or tell the user that an error occurred.
+By doing so, your app can persist the registrationId device token or tell the user that an error occurred.

 *Liferay Push for Android* is calling the *GCM server*, retrieving the results and storing your `registrationId` in the Liferay Portal instance for later use.
 If you obtain the token manually, you can register the device to the portal by calling the following method: